GrandPurpleOcelot/yelp_sentiment/README.md

 • The data spans 11 metropolitan areas

 ## Exploratory Data Analysis
 There is much to learn in this dataset.
-Besides the traditional descriptive techniques, I can examine many different visualization techniques to highlight the significant trends and patterns in the data.
+Besides the traditional descriptive techniques, different visualization techniques can highlight the significant trends and patterns in the data.
 Since the data is rich in geographical information (coordinate), I will analyze the data with the aid of mapping visualization.
-I will also use NLP methods to clean, vectorized and assess sentiment using the reviews that the customers provide.
-Or perhaps I could try to predict the number of stars that an establishment may receive depending on the reviews and other attributes in the dataset.
+I will also use NLP methods to clean, vectorized and assess sentiment in user reviews.

+EDA notebook can be found [here]().

+## Sentiment Analysis
+Sentiment analysis is an important application of data science.
+It the process of determining whether a piece of writing is positive, negative or neutral.
+This can help us deriving the opinion or attitude of the audience regarding business products and services.

+Using text data from user reviews, I was able to train a Logistic Regression model that can predict sentiment (negative or positive) with 95% accuracy.

+Sentiment Analysis notebook can be found [here]().